-- (a) designation of personnel authorized to impose discipline for violation of rules; - (b) prohibiting discipline to be delegated to any youth; - (c) definition of major and minor rule violations and their consequences, and due process requirements; - (d) trauma-informed approaches and positive behavior interventions; - (e) minor rule violations may be handled informally by counseling, advising the youth of expected conduct imposing a minor consequence.
-Discipline shall be accompanied by written documentation and a policy of review and appeal to a supervisor; and, - (f) major rule violations and the discipline process shall be documented and require the following: - (1) written notice of violation prior to a hearing; - (2) accommodations provided to youth with disabilities, limited literacy, and English language learners; - (3) hearing by a person who is not a party to the incident; - (4) opportunity for the youth to be heard, present evidence and testimony; - (5) provision for youth to be assisted by staff in the hearing process; - (6) provision for administrative review. - (g) violations that result in a removal from camp or commitment program, but not a return to court, will follow the due process provisions in subsection (e) above.
+- (a) designation of personnel authorized to impose discipline for violation of rules; - (b) prohibiting discipline to be delegated to any youth; - (c) definition of major and minor rule violations and their consequences, and due process requirements;

+- (d) trauma-informed and restorative healing circles approaches and positive behavior interventions with credible messengers; - (e) minor rule violations may be handled informally by counseling, advising the youth of expected conduct imposing a minor consequence.
+Discipline shall be accompanied by written documentation and a policy of review and appeal to a supervisor; and. - (f) major rule violations and the discipline process shall be documented and require the following: - (1) written notice of violation prior to a hearing; - (2) accommodations provided to youth with disabilities, limited literacy, and English language learners; - a.
+Translator - b.
+Mentor/advocate - a.c.
+PT person - (2)(3) hearing by a person who is not a party to the incident; - (3)(4) opportunity for the youth to be heard, present evidence and testimony; - (4)(5) provision for youth to be assisted by staff in the hearing process; Need someone that is not associated with the youth involved. - (6) provision for administrative review. - (5)(7) Have at least someone from a CBO included in this process. - (g) violations that result in a removal from camp or commitment program, but not a return to court, will follow the due process provisions in subsection (e) above.